kalbir/personal-awesome-list/README.md

 - [Design Principles](https://principles.design/) &mdash; an open source collection of design principles and systems that various organisations have published.

+- [Form design: from zero to hero all in one blog post](https://adamsilver.io/articles/form-design-from-zero-to-hero-all-in-one-blog-post/) &mdash; _all the tips_ on how to build good web forms.

 ## Elixir

 - [Working with files in elixir](https://code.tutsplus.com/tutorials/working-with-file-system-in-elixir--cms-28869) &mdash; useful reminders on the basics of working with files.